2017 Rafael Nadal tennis season: French Open

 Despite being seeded 4th, Nadal came to the second Grand Slam of the year possessing a 17–1 win–loss record on clay for the season, and as a heavy favourite to win his 10th Roland-Garros title.
-His strong form continued, as he easily defeated home favourite Benoît Paire, and Dutchman Robin Haase, in the first two rounds.
+His strong form continued, as he easily defeated home favorite Benoît Paire, and Dutchman Robin Haase, in the first two rounds.
 In the third round against top-ranked Georgian Nikoloz Basilashvili, Nadal produced an absolute masterclass, winning the match for the loss of a sole game in the second set.
 In an all-Spanish affair in the fourth round, Nadal made light work of 17th-seed Roberto Bautista Agut, who managed to take just five games off the former champion.
 In the quarterfinal, another all-Spanish clash beckoned, Nadal facing Pablo Carreño Busta this time.
 After a dominant display in the first set, Nadal moved into the semifinals as his compatriot withdrew with an abdominal problem early in the second set.
 Bidding to reach his tenth final in Paris, and seventh final of the season, Nadal met Dominic Thiem in the semifinal.
 In the latest chapter to their budding rivalry, Nadal avenged his sole loss of the clay court season, as he beat the Austrian to reach the final.
 Having lost just 29 games on his road to the final, Nadal faced a Swiss for the second consecutive Slam final, this time World No. 3, Stan Wawrinka.
 In the final, Nadal continued his outstanding form, defeating Wawrinka to win La Décima (Spanish: the tenth; first used during Real Madrid's 2014 UEFA Champions League victory, and subsequently in the buildup to Nadal's 10th titles at Monte-Carlo, Barcelona, and Paris) at the French Open and consigning the Swiss to his first loss in a Slam final.
 With this landmark victory, Nadal became the first person in the Open Era to win 10 titles in single Grand Slam event.
 Nadal won the tournament for the loss of 35 games, thereby marking it as the second best performance, in terms of games lost, by a male tennis player in winning a Grand Slam singles title right after Björn Borg, who lost 32 games at the 1978 Roland-Garros.
 Nadal also passed Pete Sampras for sole second on the men's Grand Slam singles title list with the victory, his 15 titles only second to Roger Federer's 18 (since 20).
 It was also Nadal's 73rd Tour title, which ranks him 6th highest in the Open Era, one behind Rod Laver.